step-security-bot/soperator/README.md

 Initialize & apply your terraform:
 ```
 terraform init
+source ./ncp_auth.sh
 terraform apply
 ```

+Wait until it finishes.

+Then connect to the created K8S cluster and wait until the `slurm.nebius.ai/SlurmCluster` resource becomes "Available".

 #### Step 4.
 Check release
 Test your changes.
 The general cluster functionality can be checked in the same way as we suggest it to our architects: